collective/collective.upload/README.rst

 - Asynchronous Module Definition (`AMD`_) support
 - Widget for "allowed extensions" option

-Developer's notes
-^^^^^^^^^^^^^^^^^

-In the folder "static" you are going to find the JavaScript used in this project; here a list with the file name and function:

-applications.js
-  The main file; here you will find 2 important things: plugin initialization and inheritance of basic UI code with custom templates (e.g. every new file dropped in the file upload widget is going to generate a new row, here is the code for that).

-`canvas-to-blob.min.js`_
-  Converts canvas elements into Blob objects, is a polyfill for the standard HTML canvas.toBlob method.

-`load-image.min.js`_
-  Load Image is a function to load images provided as File or Blob objects or via URL.

-jquery.fileupload.js
-  The most basic version of the File Upload plugin, with no UI.

-jquery.fileupload-fp.js
-  Extends the basic fileupload widget with image processing functionality.

-jquery.fileupload-ui.js
-  Extends the FP version, adds complete user interface interaction.

-jquery.iframe-transport.js
-  Used for cross-site iframe transport uploads a way of degradation for the XHR upload.

-cors/jquery.xdr-transport.js
-  jQuery XDomainRequest Transport plugin; enables cross-domain AJAX requests (GET and POST only) (not really used, its just there if you need to implement that kind of functionality).

-vendor/jquery.ui.widget.js
-  jQuery UI widget factory; very lightweight, flexible base for building complex, statefull plugins with a consistent API.
-It is designed for general consumption by developers who want to create object-oriented components without reinventing common infrastructure.

-vendor/jquery.getimagedata.min.js
-  It enables pixel level access to images from different origins.
-It works by sending a JSONP request with the URL of the image to the server.
-The server then converts the image into base64 encoded data URL and sends the image back as a JSON object. (what this script does, can be done with CORS)

 To-do list
 ^^^^^^^^^^

 * Check if constraints are in place before adding the menu item.

-.. _`Extended browser support information`: https://github.com/blueimp/jQuery-File-Upload/wiki/Browser-support
 .. _`canvas-to-blob.min.js`: https://github.com/blueimp/JavaScript-Canvas-to-Blob
 .. _`load-image.min.js`: https://github.com/blueimp/JavaScript-Load-Image
 .. _`AMD`: https://github.com/amdjs/amdjs-api/wiki/AMD